Benefits of practising meditation

 - Increasing patience and tolerance

 Types of meditation

 Meditation is an encompassing term for the many ways to a relaxed state of being.
-There are many types of meditation and relaxation techniques that have meditation components.
+There are many types of meditation and numerous relaxation techniques that follow meditation practices.
 All share the same goal of achieving inner peace and well-being.

 Ways to meditate can include:

 Guided meditation.
-Sometimes called guided imagery or visualization, with this method of meditation you form mental images of places or situations you find relaxing.
+Sometimes called guided imagery or visualization, with this method of meditation you form mental images of places or situations you find comfortable or relaxing.

-You try to use as many senses as possible, such as smells, sights, sounds and textures.
+You try to use as many senses as possible, such as smell, sight, sound and texture.
 You may be led through this process by a guide or teacher.

 Mantra meditation.
 In this type of meditation, you silently repeat a calming word, thought or phrase to prevent distracting thoughts.